renzodamgo/CHiME9-ECHI/docs/enhancement.md

 - **Init params:** The parameters used to initialise the class should be stored in `config/enhancement/enhance_args/<your-algorithm-name>.yaml`
-- **Process session:** Each class must have a `process_session` function, which take the audio for a full session and the participant speech audio as input, and outputs the enhanced audio for the full session.
+- **Process session:** Each class must have a `process_session` function, which takes the audio for a full session and the participant's speech audio as input, and outputs the enhanced audio for the full session.
 This is expected by the `Enhancement` protocol.